Hermit crabs spend most of their time inside their shells, benefitting from their protection.

 Helping a Hermit Crab Out of its Shell

-Start by providing more bathing opportunities.
-Submerging in water douses a shell.
-This will eventually loosen the grip, especially if it’s glued inside.
+Start by providing more bathing opportunities, as submerging in water douses a shell.
+This will eventually loosen the hermit crab’s grip, especially if it’s glued inside.

-At this point, the crab will be stressed and anxious.
-Ensure it has another shell to climb into that is a more appropriate size and leave it alone.
+At this point, the hermit crab will be stressed and anxious, so ensure it has another shell to get into that’s a more appropriate size and leave it alone.